Emotional-Text-to-Speech/dl-for-emo-tts/README.md

 ## Approaches explored

-### :x: Approach 1: Fine-tuning a Vanilla Tacotron model on RAVDESS that was pre-trained on LJ-Speech
+### :x: Approach 1: Fine-tuning a Vanilla Tacotron model on RAVDESS that was pre-trained on LJ Speech

 Our first approach was to train a vanilla Tacotron model from scratch on just one emotion (say, anger) and see if the generated voice has captured the prosodic features of that emotion.